elixir-search/searchex/test/notes/design/adapter.md

-# Adapter Middleware Design
+# Adapter Design

 ## Overview

-The adapter middleware connects Searchex to a document source.
+The adapter connects Searchex to a document source.

 With an adapter, we can index documents from the filesystem, from a database or some other source.